 Hilaire Thompson PhD, RN, ARNP, CNRN, AGACNP-BC, FAAN

-My program of research has focused on both preventing and improving outcomes from traumatic brain injury, with a particular emphasis on older adults.
+Injuries as a leading cause of death and disability in adults.
+There are substantive inequities in both the risk for and recovery following injury among individuals.
+My program of research has focused on both preventing and improving outcomes from traumatic injury, with a particular emphasis on older adults.
 I am presently conducting research to evaluate how the immune response to traumatic brain injury is influenced by age and its relationship to outcomes following traumatic brain injury.
-Together with collaborators at the University of Washington and elsewhere, I am also examining ways in which technology can aid in injury prevention or assist in the recovery process should a traumatic injury occur.
-I use a variety of approaches in my research, including basic science techniques, clinical epidemiology, and qualitative methods.
+Together with collaborators at the University of Washington and elsewhere, I am seeking to identify how social determinants of health, system and structural factors and health promotion activities influence recovery from injury.
+I use a variety of approaches in my research, including basic science techniques, clinical epidemiology, as well as qualitative and mixed methods.
 I am actively involved in professional organizations such as the Gerontological Society of America and the National Neurotrauma Society.

 What classes do you teach?

 - Translational Health Sciences Seminar

 What do you love about the UW School of Nursing?